virtual doctor visit with woman

 If you are already registered on MyRoswell – Roswell Park’s patient portal — we will use the same email you used to register.
 You can always change your email address by visiting MyRoswell and updating your account.
 While a patient portal account is not required for a virtual visit, we encourage all of our patients to take advantage of the many features the portal offers.
 You can register at my.roswellpark.org today!

-Instructions for Joining a Virtual Visit
+Instructions for joining a virtual visit

-If you're still having difficulty, request help below.
+Questions about the virtual visit process prior to your visit?
+Use the form below to request support.
 We will ask you a few simple questions about your system and what you're having trouble with.
 Someone from our dedicated staff will call you back!

 Request support